sanjaymahto/hierarchical-data-representation/README.md

 `Create a mount point for DAG (Directed Acyclic Graph)`

-     // The mount point is an normal HTMLElement (div, span).
+     // The mount point is an normal HTMLElement (div, span, id etc.) const dagFn = dag('#chart');
-        The mount point height
-               const dagFn = dag('#chart');
  `Pass Nested Tree JSON data and configuration Object to returned function to create an Instance of DAG`